-'''

-xvfb-run -a ./revosim \--auto 1000
+xvfb-run -a ./revosim -auto 1000

-'''

-In any case, once a run is complete, you can then use e.g. SFTP to collect output files as required.
+You can then use e.g. SFTP to collect output files as required.

-2.12.2 Single-letter switches
+2.11.2 Single-letter switches

 These can be used as either in single letter form (-a) or long form (-startage - note the double -).
 All require a value, which can be separated from the switch using a space or an equals - or in single character mode, without a separator at all (this doesn't work in - long form, where a separator IS required).
 Where no parameter is noted in square brackets this is a boolean option, which is either On or Off (you can also use 1/0, true/false, yes/no, y/n - which are not case sensitive). e.g.